-The business enterprise is a creature of a society and an economy, and society or economy can put any business out of existence overnight....
-The enterprise exists on sufferance and exists only as long as the society and the economy believe that it does a necessary, useful, and productive job.20
+The business enterprise is a creature of a society and an economy, and society or economy can put any business out of existence overnight. . . .
+The enterprise exists on sufferance and exists only as long as the society and the economy believe that it does a necessary, useful, and productive job.19

-As such, CSR covers an uneven blend of different issues that rise and fall in importance from firm to firm over time.
-In other words, while the stakeholders stay the same, the issues that motivate them change.
+As such, CSR covers an uneven blend of concerns and opportunities that rise and fall in importance from firm to firm over time.
+In other words, while the stakeholder categories stay the same, the individuals involved and the issues that motivate them to change, constantly.
 Whether the concern is wages, healthcare, or same-sex partner benefits, for example, a firm's employees are central to its success.
 A firm that consistently ignores its employees' legitimate claims is a firm that is heading for bankruptcy.
-CSR is a vehicle for the firm to discuss its stakeholder obligations (both internal and external) and a way of developing the means to meet these obligations, as well as a tool to identify the mutual benefits that result.
-Simply put, CSR encourages a firm to manage its stakeholder relations because these ties are essential to its success and, ultimately, its survival.
-Implementing CSR, therefore, requires the firm to acknowledge:

-That markets operate successfully only when they are embedded in communities; that trust and co-operation are not antithetic to a market economy, but essential to it; that the driving force of innovation is pluralism and experiment, not greed and monopoly; that corporations acquire legitimacy only from the contribution they make to the societies in which they operate.21
+CSR is a vehicle for the firm to discuss its stakeholder obligations (both internal and external) and develop the means to meet these obligations, as well as a tool to identify the mutual benefits that result.
+Simply put, CSR encourages the firm to manage its stakeholder relations because these ties are essential to its survival-something that requires firms to acknowledge that markets operate successfully only when they are embedded in communities; that trust and co-operation are not antithetic to a market economy, but essential to it; that the driving force of innovation is pluralism and experiment, not greed and monopoly; that corporations acquire legitimacy only from the contribution they make to the societies in which they operate.20

 CSR encompasses the range of economic, legal, ethical, and discretionary actions that affect a firm's economic performance.
-At a minimum, of course, firms should comply with the legal or regulatory requirements that relate to day-to-day operations.
-To break these regulations is to break the law, which does not constitute socially responsible behavior.
-But legal compliance is merely a minimum condition of CSR.22 Taking these obligations as a given, the framework presented in this book focuses on the ethical and discretionary concerns that are less precisely defined and for which there is often no clear societal consensus, but that are essential to address.
-Firms do this (minimizing competitive risk while maximizing potential benefit) by fully embracing CSR and incorporating it within the firm's strategic planning process.
+At a minimum, of course, firms should comply with the legal or regulatory requirements that relate to day-to-day operations-a minimum condition for CSR.21 To break these regulations is to break the law, which does not constitute socially responsible behavior.
+Taking these base obligations as given, the framework presented in this book focuses on discretionary concerns, around which there is often no clear consensus, but that are necessary to address because they are of concern to stakeholders.
+Firms do this (while minimizing competitive risk and maximizing potential benefit) by fully embracing CSR and incorporating it within the firm's strategic planning process.